Wajd915/Project1/README.md

 - `Student_analysis.ipynb`: Jupyter notebook containing the analysis.
 - `Students.csv`: The dataset used for this project.

+## Blog Post

+I have also written a blog post summarizing the findings and insights from this analysis.
+You can read it [here](https://medium.com/@wajd29213/unlocking-student-success-insights-from-academic-data-f7ea264a0f2c).

 ## Results
 - The Physics department has the highest average GPA.
 - There is a weak positive correlation between GPA and student age.